 There is the opportunity to execute a firmware update for the CPU and its components via memory card.
 For this an accordingly prepared memory card must be in the CPU during the start-up.
-So a firmware files can be recognized and assigned with start-up, a pkb file name is reserved for each hardware release, which begins with "pb" and differs in a number with 6 digits.
-In the VIPA System SLIO CPU, you can access the pkb file name from the web page.
-After PowerON and operating mode switch of the CPU in STOP, the CPU checks if there is a .pkb file at the memory card.
+So a firmware files can be recognized and assigned with start-up, a pkg file name is reserved for each update-able component and hardware release, which begins with "px" and differs in a number with 6 digits.
+The pkg file name of every update-able component can be found at a label on the module.
+The SLIO CPU has no label.
+Here the pkg file name can be shown via the web page.
+After PowerON and operating mode switch in STOP position, the CPU checks if there is a .pkg file at the memory card.
 If this firmware version is different to the existing firmware version, this is indicated by blinking of the LEDs and the firmware may be installed by an update request.